fbpx

 Social proof

-Does it really work as well as we all assume?
-Why?
-And more importantly, what’s the best way to implement it?
+But, the question is, does social proof really work as well as we all assume?
+And, more importantly, what’s the best way to implement it?

 What is social proof?